Techposts/RaspberryPi-AirPlay-Installer/README.md

 2.  **`install_airplay_v3.sh`:** The powerful main installer that performs all the required actions to build and configure the AirPlay 2 software (`Shairport-Sync` and `nqptp`).

 ---

+### ❤️ Support the Project

+If this installer helped you bring your old speakers back to life, please consider showing your support!

+* **⭐ Star the Repository:** Starring this project on GitHub is a great way to show your appreciation and helps others find it.
+* **👍 Like & Subscribe:** If you came from the video tutorial, please **like the video** and **[subscribe to the channel](https://www.youtube.com/@Techposts)**.
+It helps us create more content like this.

+---

 ### License